XXX (soundtrack)

 Music From and Inspired by the Motion Picture xXx: A New Breed of Secret Agent is the film soundtrack to the film xXx.
-It was released on August 6, 2002, via Universal Music Group as a two-disc set.
+It was released on August 6, 2002, via Universal Records and UMG Soundtracks as a two-disc set.
 The first disc is composed of a blend of alternative rock, nu metal and techno music.
 The second disc, entitled The Xander Xone, contains ten tracks of hip hop music.
 Production was handled by Kathy Nelson, Neal H. Moritz and Rob Cohen with executive producer Avery Lipman.

 The album peaked at #8 in Austria, #9 in the United States, #12 in New Zealand, #24 in Australia and Germany.
 It was certified Gold by the Recording Industry Association of America on September 16, 2002, 2× Platinum by the Music Canada (200,000 copies) on April 11, 2003 and Gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas on July 28, 2003.